 More information on these generic systems, their advantages and disadvantages, is given in SCI P166 .

 Air-conditioning system distribution and terminal equipment is generally located overhead in the ceiling void with the cool supply air entering the room from ceiling diffusers.
-However, the supply of conditioned air from under the floor is a design option.
+However, the supply of conditioned air from under a raised floor is a design option.
 In this case, the air or water distribution and terminal devices are located in the floor void, and hence the overhead services are reduced to only lighting and sprinklers.
 The two solutions of under-floor and over-head service distribution are illustrated below.

 By making the floor void deep enough, the power, telecommunications and computer wire-ways may be incorporated into the one plenum, all being easily accessible by merely opening up the raised floor.
 Under-floor cooling is particularly beneficial for spaces such computer rooms, as air velocities from floor grilles and resultant noise levels are both much higher for cooling of equipment than those which would be acceptable for people.